Which Ride Category Would I Feel Comfortable Riding In?

-It should be noted that each Ride Leader is different and has thier own style.
-Once you ride a few rides with the same Leader, you'll get to know her/his style and know what to expect.
+It should be noted that Ride Leaders each have their own style.
+After several rides with the same Leader, you'll get to know his/her style and what to expect.
 Try a couple of different Leaders and you'll probably feel an affinity toward one or two.

-If you have any questions about rides, you can email the Ride Leader through the sign-up process or, for gneral questions email RideCaptain@RocklandBicyclingClub.org
+If you have a question about a ride, you can send an email directly to the Ride Leader during the sign-up process.
+For general questions, please send an email to: RideCaptain@RocklandBicyclingClub.org

 Thanks for riding with the Rockland Bicycling Club.
 Most importantly, have fun, be safe, and keep the rubber side down!